 I thought about hand stitching the beak, but quickly changed my mind.
 I followed the general outline of the triangle, guiding it under the machine foot just inside the edges.
 I didn’t like the look after once around so I stitched it a second time intentionally staying close the first set of stitches, but not following them perfectly.
 I wanted a bit of a rough look and it worked well as the edges gently frayed a bit during the “laps” under the machine foot.

 With the front features sewn on, I pinned my two fabrics together with the printed sides facing in.
 I machine stitched almost all the way around leaving a small hole to flip it right side out and add the rice.

 I used my pinking scissors to trim the fabric close to the stitching.
 Flipped it right side out.
 Filled about half way with rice and then hand stitched the opening to close it up.
-After it was done, I gave it over to Dylan for an inspection:
+After it was done, I gave it over to my son for an inspection:

 He seemed to approve and has toted it around a bit.
 Thankfully, we haven’t needed it for it’s official “boo boo” duties yet.